Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Related work.

-A related area is robust submodular maximization, in which we aim to make decisions that are robust against multiple submodular objective functions by maximizing the point-wise minimum of the functions~\cite{Krause-robust}.
+A related area is robust submodular maximization, where the aim is to maximize the point-wise minimum of multiple submodular functions~\cite{Krause-robust}.
 One of its major application domains is robust influence maximization~\cite{robust-influence-1,robust-influence-2,robust-influence-3}, where the goal is to maximize the worst-case influence spread characterized by multiple information diffusion processes. \citet{Krause-robust} showed that there is no polynomial time constant approximation algorithm for robust submodular maximization unless $P=NP$.
-They considered the cardinality constrained case, for which they developed a bi-criteria approximation algorithm which sacrifices feasibility to achieve an approximation guarantee.
-Later,~\citet{chen-robust,equator,Torrico-robust-2,torrico-robust-1} generalized the idea of bi-criteria approximation for general constraints such as matroid and knapsack constraints.
+They considered the cardinality constrained case, for which they developed a bi-criteria approximation algorithm which sacrifices feasibility to achieve an approximation guarantee. \citet{chen-robust,equator,Torrico-robust-2,torrico-robust-1} generalized the idea of bi-criteria approximation for general constraints such as matroid and knapsack constraints.
 Unfortunately, the continuous greedy method and other gradient based methods~\cite{bian,grad-sfm,conditional,scg++,one-sample} do not directly apply to the robust problem, as the robust submodular objective is not smooth in general.
 The mirror-prox algorithm was applied to smooth submodular problems by \citet{AdibiEtAl2022}.
 Our work expands its applicability to H\"{o}lder-smooth and non-smooth submodular problems by extending the results of \citet{Nemirovski2004,StonyakinEtAl2022}.